remla25-team12/operation/README.md

 ### Prometheus

-Access Prometeus at http://localhost:9090 (or the Minikube URL) on your host machine:
+Access Prometheus at http://localhost:9090 (or the Minikube URL) on your host machine:

 ```bash
 # VM cluster (Run below on host):